kristopolous/2019-november-novel/readme.md

 You can fake things for others but only when you fake things for yourself as well do things truly change.

-It's November 1st, 2019, nearly 4 years into a startup that arguably never really started up in any meaningful way.
+It's November 1st, 2019, nearly 4 years into a startup that arguably never really started up.
 This would be ok if we were a bunch of 22 year olds, on our first go, and that modifier after 4 was "months" but instead I am 37 and have been doing this for 20 years.

 Can you do well, pay all your bills, have a decent savings growing, and still be a complete an utter failure at life?